gammapy/gammapy/docs/datasets/make_datasets.rst

 the low energy threshold header entry.

 The tools are very easy to use.
-A H.E.S.S.-like test dataset can be produced with a few lines of python code:
+A H.E.S.S.-like test dataset can be produced with a few lines of Python code:

 .. code-block:: python